 Beginning public speakers often fail to realize the importance of time management.
 Often, they don’t realize the amount of content they will deliver should be carefully considered to match their allotted speaking time.
 Most novice speakers think if they have 1 hour they need to develop 2 hours of content in case they have’ extra time’.
 They forget that the core message they’d like to deliver is more important than covering every possible detail.
 Unfortunately for those that don’t practice time management in their speeches this leads to less than positive speaking outcomes.
-Let’s explore through the following examples:
+Let’s explore effective time management for speakers through the following examples:

 The ‘data dump’ is the type of speech were the presenter gives you every conceivable tidbit of information in their speech topic.
 These sorts of speeches are often accompanied by 100’s of PowerPoint slides filled with vast amounts of information.
 If the speaker doesn’t spend the time to really work on the fundamental message they intent to deliver – this is a common occurrence.
 Instead, early in our speech writing process we should condense and focus our message and its call to action.